keltonmccormick18/Battery-storage-optimization/README.md

 Rather than finite-differencing the HJB (which has CFL stability constraints), the OU transition density is discretized into a probability matrix and the value function is computed via backward induction on a (price residual × SOC) grid.
+Grid spacing is chosen so that both charge (η·ū=21.25 MWh) and discharge (ū=25 MWh) transitions land exactly on grid points, eliminating interpolation error between the policy solver and simulator.
 The expectation step reduces to a single matrix multiply per time step.

 ### Validation